Shubham9455/Flutter-Project-web-app/README.md

 [Deployed Site Link](https://newsapp-e6ljcdy1a-jaiswalji1155-gmailcom.vercel.app/)

 The Project Is Currently in building phase

+It has Following Features

+- Add To Favorites

+- Email Login And Register

+- Attractive UI UX

+- Animations

 Soon it will Have Following Features

-- Add To Favorites

 - Share